publications

 2022

-- Temporal Sentiment Localization: Listen and Look in Untrimmed VideosZhicheng Zhang, and Jufeng YangIn Proceedings of the 30th ACM International Conference on Multimedia 2022
+- Temporal Sentiment Localization: Listen and Look in Untrimmed VideosZhicheng Zhang, Jufeng YangIn Proceedings of the 30th ACM International Conference on Multimedia 2022

 Video sentiment analysis aims to uncover the underlying attitudes of viewers, which has a wide range of applications in real world.
 Existing works simply classify a video into a single sentimental category, ignoring the fact that sentiment in untrimmed videos may appear in multiple segments with varying lengths and unknown locations.
 To address this, we propose a challenging task, i.e., Temporal Sentiment Localization (TSL), to find which parts of the video convey sentiment.
 To systematically investigate fully- and weakly-supervised settings for TSL, we first build a benchmark dataset named TSL-300, which is consisting of 300 videos with a total length of 1,291 minutes.
 Each video is labeled in two ways, one of which is frame-by-frame annotation for the fully-supervised setting, and the other is single-frame annotation, i.e., only a single frame with strong sentiment is labeled per segment for the weakly-supervised setting.
 Due to the high cost of labeling a densely annotated dataset, we propose TSL-Net in this work, employing single-frame supervision to localize sentiment in videos.
 In detail, we generate the pseudo labels for unlabeled frames using a greedy search strategy, and fuse the affective features of both visual and audio modalities to predict the temporal sentiment distribution.
 Here, a reverse mapping strategy is designed for feature fusion, and a contrastive loss is utilized to maintain the consistency between the original feature and the reverse prediction.
 Extensive experiments show the superiority of our method against the state-of-the-art approaches.